wso2/docs-mg/en/docs/getting-started/about-this-release.md

     For more information, visit [JWT Token Revocation](how-tos/security/jwt-token-revocation/#jwt-token-revocation).

--   **Support reading open API definition in interceptors**
+-   **Support reading open API definition in interceptors** Enables developers to access the OpenApi definitions of the current runtime and implement custom behaviors.

--   **Support reading configurations from java interceptors**
+-   **Support reading configurations from java interceptors** Provides access to microgateway runtime configurations from java interceptors.

 -   **Mutual SSL support per API**
+    Provides the ability to specify which certificates should be trusted by each API.
+Prior to this improvement, any of the microgateway's trusted certificates could be used to invoke a mutual SSL protected API.
 -   [More in 3.2.0 Improvements](https://github.com/wso2/product-microgateway/issues?q=is%3Aissue+project%3Awso2%2Fproduct-microgateway%2F9+is%3Aclosed+label%3AType%2FImprovement)

 ### Fixed issues